Your First Function

 export function formatGreeting(name: string): string { return `Hello, ${name.trim()}!`;}

-export function getTimestamp(): string { return new Date().toISOString();}Then update the hello.ts to use it:
+export function getTimestamp(): string { return new Date().toISOString();}Then update hello.ts to use it with a relative import:

 import { formatGreeting, getTimestamp } from "./lib/formatters.ts";